-- Special Needs: If you have any special needs, check with a study abroad administrator and ask how he or she can best help you.
-Regulations for accessibility in Kenya may not be as updated as they are in the United States are better than in other countries.
+- Special Needs: If you have any special needs, check with your university's administrators to determine how they can best help you.
+Most regulations for accessibility in the United States are better than in other countries.
 However, they vary by regions and by institutions.
-Check to determine if accommodations like wheelchair ramps are provided for all modes of transportation, and to determine if the housing facilities are equipped to serve people with special needs.
+Check to determine if accommodations like wheelchair ramps are provided in all modes of transportation, and to determine if the housing facilities are equipped to serve people with special needs.

 - What Insurance Covers: Know exactly what is and is not covered by your insurance plan.
 For example, high–risk sports injuries, dental care, and optical care are sometimes not covered by basic medical insurance.
 Also, if certain pre–existing conditions are excluded, check on the exact definition of "pre–existing."

-- Insurance Provided By Program Sponsor: Some programs include insurance as part of their program fee and have pre–planned insurance arrangements for their participants.
-Purchasing their insurance may make it easier for the program staff to assist you while in Kenya.
+- Insurance Provided By Program Sponsor: Most institutions include insurance as part of their fee and have pre-planned insurance arrangements for their international students.
+Purchasing their insurance may make it easier for staff to assist you.
 However, you should still look closely at the limitations in its coverage.
-If the program does not offer insurance, and/or you think the program insurance is not sufficient you should consider purchasing additional travel/study abroad insurance.
+If a university does not offer insurance, and/or you think a university's insurance is not sufficient, you should consider purchasing additional travel/international insurance.

 3. Types of Insurance

 - Major Medical: This type of insurance assures that all or part of your medical expenses for illness and injury will be paid.
-As costs vary from country to country, it is important to have sufficient coverage for any healthcare needs you may have while in Kenya.
+As costs vary from country to country, it is important to have sufficient coverage for any healthcare needs you may have while in the United States.

 - Emergency Evacuation: This type of insurance provides support for transportation from the scene of an accident to the closest appropriate medical care facility.
 This could be by ambulance, helicopter, air rescue, or other form of special transportation.
 The insurance provider, in conjunction with an emergency assistance company should work with a local doctor in deciding where the appropriate medical care can be provided.
 It may not cover your return to the United States if the company does not believe it is necessary.

-- Legal Assistance/Liability Insurance: If you encounter legal difficulties in Kenya, you may need the assistance of a local attorney.
+- Legal Assistance/Liability Insurance: If you encounter legal difficulties in the United States, you may need the assistance of a local attorney.
 If you are found responsible for damages, liability insurance may cover those costs.
 The U.S. Department of State may assist you in finding an attorney, but it can neither pay attorney costs nor damages.

-- Lost Baggage/Property Insurance: Insurance can be purchased to cover lost baggage and loss or theft of your baggage during travel or in Kenya.
+- Lost Baggage/Property Insurance: Insurance can be purchased to cover lost baggage and loss or theft of your baggage during travel or in the United States.